 If challenge and exploration bring you to Theodore Roosevelt National Park, the Buckhorn Trail is an ideal place to enjoy a challenging trek into the wilderness.
 The trail is almost 11 miles long, and you can walk, run, stroll, or hike along the trail for miles with amazing views of the surrounding hills and valleys.

 One of the popular activities at the park is birding, and this trail is usually an excellent place for a stroll with your binoculars.
-You’ll also find some occasionally rowdy herds of bison and snakes along the trail.
+You’ll also find occasionally rowdy herds of bison and snakes along the trail.
 Sometimes, the vegetation along the trail can get a little thick, so you may want to wear pants if the weather allows for them.

 You don’t need to hike the entire trail to get some enjoyment out of it.
-Traveling just a few miles is long enough to give you some expansive views and a decent workout.
+Traveling just a few miles is long enough to give you expansive views and a decent workout.

 See Related: Best Restaurants in Fargo, North Dakota